A Brief Timeline Of A DUI Trial In Illinois

 In a jury trial, the next step is to pick the individuals that will form the jury.
 That is where we essentially interview all the potential jurors, and learn about each one.
 From that interview process, we then try to determine which of those people we want on our jury and which ones we do not.
 We can ask the judge to exclude certain people for cause.
 For example, if we have a DUI case that involved an accident with injuries, a potential juror themselves, or maybe a close family member, was involved in an accident with a DUI driver or drunk driver, we might be able to have that individual excluded for cause.
 They might have a preconceived prejudice against the case.
 Excluding a potential juror for cause means that there is a factual or legal basis to ask for their removal.

 We also have what are called peremptory challenges, which allow us to exclude a certain number of people for no reason at all.
 It could be that we just have a bad feeling about the person.
 We don’t have to tell the judge or the prosecutor why we excluded the potential juror either.
 The state’s attorney has the same ability to exclude people for cause or just because they do not like them.
 Once we have picked the jury, then we start the evidence part of the trial.
+There may be a legal need for ediscovery software in order to obtain digital evidence stored on personal devices for use in litigation.

 During a bench trial, the judge listens to the evidence and makes the determination whether my client is guilty or not guilty.
 At a jury trial those twelve people must make a unanimous decision whether the client is guilty or not guilty.